zq99/DataAccessLayerJDBC/README.md

 The layer object can be instantiated with one of two types of constructurs.

-The first constructor that can be used is a SQLServerDataSource object from the JDBC library.
+The first constructor that can be used is one that accepts a SQLServerDataSource object from the JDBC library as an arguement.

 The second type of constructor that can be used is a URL representing the connection string to the database.

+    jdbc:sqlserver://;servername=server_name;databaseName=MY_DATABASE;integratedSecurity=true

 The layer maintains responsibility for open and closing connections to the database.